Agression (band): Early 1980s - 2000

 Agression relocated from Oxnard, California to a more central location in Denver, Colorado as its home base in the late 1980s.
 Knowles left the band after a few years in Colorado, returning to California.
 A short while after, Clark also left the band.
 For a short time, Agression went on hiatus as new members were sought out.

 The remaining members in Colorado were Hickey and Mike Minnick, A.K.A.
-"Fluffy Machete".
+"Fluffy Machete", who joined in 1986.
 Minnick was well known in the So-Cal punk scene as the former drummer of two seminal Nardcore bands, Ill Repute and Habeas Corpus.
-To fill the vacuum left by the loss of Knowles, in 1992, Hickey permanently added his friend and locally well known guitar virtuoso Kent Taylor, and went through several fill-in bassists including "Jelly Roll" (real name unknown), and Conrad Sear, before finally settling on bassist Adam Pittman A.K.A.
+To fill the vacuum left by the loss of Knowles, in 1992, Hickey permanently added his friend and locally well known guitar virtuoso Kent Taylor, and went through several fill-in bassists including "Jelly Roll" (Kevin Sisson), and Conrad Sear, before finally settling on bassist Adam Pittman A.K.A.
 "Commander Adama" as a permanent addition to the band.
 Sear was temporarily retained for a short period as a rhythm guitarist, and left the band soon after.
 With the new Colorado lineup, Agression began touring again, and recorded two albums, Nowhere to Run and Live at the Lair, a live album recorded in the infamous Denver punk club, the "Lion's Lair".

 Hickey's version of Agression fizzled out and disbanded after he finally pulled the plug in June 1998.

 The distinctive "bar-s" logo the band used since 1981, designed by artist Jamie Hernandez (illustrator of the comic Love and Rockets) resembling a black bar with a single lightning-bolt style S, or more accurately, the Sig, or Sowilo Germanic rune meaning "sun", or "victory" offset to the left of the bar, was misunderstood by many of the younger members of the punk scene.
 The logo was mistaken for a Nazi "SS" symbol, and rumors circulated that the band were racists, Nazis or white supremacists.
 This was compounded by Hickey's self-identification as a "traditional skinhead".